Preemployment Screening and Testing: Arizona

 Federal law and guidance on this subject should be reviewed together with this section.

 Authors: Paige A. Martin, Franci G. Fealk and Daniel Press, Kutak Rock LLP

 - Arizona has a strict law requiring that employers must confirm prospective employees' immigration status or else risk losing their business licenses.
 See Immigration Status - E-Verify.

 - Arizona employers generally may require drug testing as a condition of employment.
 See Drug and Alcohol Testing.

-- Employers may not discriminate against individuals in hiring based on their status as registered medical marijuana card holders, but open questions remain.
+- Employers may not discriminate against individuals in hiring based on their status as registered medical marijuana card holders.
 See Testing for Medical Marijuana.

 - Job applicants for certain positions, including school bus drivers, must agree to a criminal history check as a condition of employment.
 See Mandatory Background Checks.

 - Job applicants and employees may have to undergo medical exams under certain circumstances.
 See Medical Examinations.

 - Arizona employers may require preemployment ability tests provided that the tests are consistent with business necessity and do not discriminate based on protected characteristics.
 See Physical Fitness and Aptitude Testing.